-I think Vespa was one of the be best written pieces of infrastructure at Yahoo! that I worked on.
+I think Vespa was one of the best written pieces of infrastructure at Yahoo! that I worked on.
 It was well documented for an internal app and it was blazingly fast.
 The guys working on it were also super smart.
-I will be interesting to see where it goes but I think it will be a contender in the search space.
+It will be interesting to see where it goes but I think it will be a contender in the search space

 The following uses openssl to generate a random binary sequence “N” bytes long encoded in hex or base64.
 The “N” is all important.
-If you use base64 you get uppercase characters in the string which some sites require, you can also use hex which makes for a more readable string but it will be longer and if the people cracking your password are using an offline database to crack the password longer random strings are better (this assumes they don’t know how you encoded you’re random bytes).
+If you use base64 you get uppercase characters in the string which some sites require, you can also use hex which makes for a more readable string but it will be longer.
+If the people cracking your password are using an offline database (rainbow table) to crack the password longer random strings are better (this assumes they don’t know how you encoded your random bytes).

 openssl -rand -base64 32